 40% rule: in the context of the consortium's composition, applicants should take into account that for all DNs, no more than 40.0% of the total EU financial contribution may be allocated to beneficiaries in the same country or to any one International European Research Organisation or International Organisation.
 This concerns the total amount of the budget allocated to a country/international organisation and not the number of person-months.
+Please be mindful of the country correction coefficient that's applied to the living allowance.
 Proposals not complying with this condition will be considered ineligible.
-The 40.0% is determined at proposal submission stage on the basis of the maximum grant amount (beneficiaries will not be penalised for the non-execution of personmonths by other beneficiaries during the project implementation).
+The 40.0% is determined at proposal submission stage on the basis of the maximum grant amount (beneficiaries will not be penalised for the non-execution of person-months by other beneficiaries during the project implementation).

-Resubmission restrictions: please note that, according to the Work Programme, applicants having received a score below 80% in the DN 2021 call are not eligible to resubmit a similar proposal in the DN 2022 call.
+Resubmission restrictions: please note that, according to the Work Programme, applicants having received a score below 80% in the DN 2022 call are not eligible to resubmit a similar proposal in the DN 2023 call.
 As specified in the submission forms Part A, a 'similar' proposal or contract is one that differs from the current one in minor ways, and in which some of the present consortium members are involved.
+REA may contact the applicants who should not have resubmitted, to ask them to explain how different their proposal(s) would be, compared to the previous submission(s).
+REA also